chain4travel/camino-docs/docs/camino-node/aws.md

 export TF_VAR_aws_region=eu-north-1
 export TF_VAR_vm_name=camino-node
 export TF_VAR_key_pair_name="camino-key-pair"
-# write your ip range that will be allowed to ssh to the vm and also make api calls using port 9650
+# write your ip range that will be allowed to ssh to the vm and also make api calls using port 9650. eg: 1.1.1.1/32
 export TF_VAR_allowed_ip_range=""

 terraform apply
 ```